VibeHarboe/Understanding-Data-Visualization/README.md

 📁 Explore the `docs/` folder for all chapter-based walkthroughs and concept files
 🖼️ Explore `visuals/` for output graphics from each learning module
-📂 View `data-projects/` to follow applied analytics scenarios
+📂 View `data projects/` to follow applied analytics scenarios

 ---